Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

 Note that $\calP_1$ and $\calP_2$ index all possible values of $\{\www{i}_\star\}$ that can arise in the logistic regression models under Assumption \ref{assump:heterogeneity} (\aersim) and (\iersim), respectively.

 With the notations introduced so far, we are ready to state the main result of this subsection. \begin{theorem}[Minimax lower bounds for estimation errors] Consider the logistic regression model described above.
-Suppose $n_i\asymp n_{i'}$ for any $i\neq i'\in[m]$.
+Suppose $n_i\asymp n_{i'}$ for any $i\neq i'\in[m]$ and assume $p_i = n_i/N$ for any $i\in[m]$.
 Then we have

-for all $i \in[m]$, where the infimum is taken over all possible $\hwww{i}$'s that are measurable functions of the data $\bS$. \end{theorem} \begin{proof} See Appendix \ref{prf:thm:lb_logistic}. \end{proof}
+for all $i \in[m]$, where the infimum is taken over all possible $\hwww{i}$s that are measurable functions of the data $\bS$. \end{theorem} \begin{proof} See Appendix \ref{prf:thm:lb_logistic}. \end{proof}

-From Lemma \ref{lemma:logistic_instance} and Theorem \ref{thm:lb_logistic}, Theorem \ref{thm:lb} follows by the fact that the smoothness constant $\beta$ is of the same order as $d$ and the population losses are all $\mu_0\asymp\mu$-strongly convex.
 Note that both lower bounds in Theorem \ref{thm:lb_logistic} are a superposition of two terms, and they correspond to two distinct steps in the proof.

 The first step in our proof is to argue that the lower bound under complete homogeneity is in fact a valid lower bound under our working assumptions, which gives the $\Omega(d/N)$ term.
 This is reasonable, since estimation under complete homogeneity is, in many senses, an ``easier'' problem.
 The proof of the $\Omega(d/N)$ term is based on the classical Assouad's method \citep{assouad1983deux}.